 Scramgram Strategy: How to Get 5 Stars Every Time

-Five stars in Scramgram means finding every possible four-letter word in 30 seconds.
-It sounds impossible at first.
-But the best players do it regularly, and their techniques aren't secrets — they're habits.
+Five stars in Scramgram means finding 5+ four-letter words before time runs out.
+You start with 30 seconds.
+Each correct word adds 3 more.
+Sounds tough, but the best players do it daily.
+Their tricks aren't secrets — they're habits.

 Understand the Scoring